komposable/dekorator/README.md

 ### Specify decorator

-If you want to create specific decorator or sub-decorator, you could simply specify the decorator class that should be use.
+If you want to create a specific decorator or sub-decorator, you can simply specify the decorator class that should be used.

 ```ruby
 class AdminDecorator < ApplicationDecorator